GERIATRIC EMERGENCY MEDICINE in Europe

 - Joint session during the EUGMS congress

-- To propose a curriculum on GEM that will be included in the European EM Curriculum
+- Representation of GEM in the European EM Curriculum